lpuettmann/automation-patents/README.md

 - `sic1`: First digit of SIC number
 - `sic_div`: Name of SIC division ("Agriculture", "Mining" and so on)
 - `sic`: Four-digit SIC number (1987 SIC classification).
-- `nb`: Our classification of patents as either "automation" or "rest" according to the Naive Bayes algorithm.
+- `nb`: Our classification of patents as either "automation" or non-automation ("rest") according to the Naive Bayes algorithm.
 - `affil`: Two options ("sector of manufacture" and "industry of use")
-- `weight`: Uses either no weights ("none") or weigh patents by the number of their citations.
+- `weight`: Uses either no weights ("none") or weighs patents by the number of their citations.
-- `assignee`: Four options ("other", "foreigners", "governments" and "universities")
+- `assignee`: Four options ("foreigners", "governments", "universities" and "other")
 - `patents`: Number of patent (equivalents).

 Be careful when you use this dataset, as some variables provide subsets to the dataset and some offer alternative datasets: